 After breakfast we’re off to Head-Smashed-In Buffalo Jump.
 This UNESCO World Heritage Site is an essential part of indigenous culture – its ‘buffalo jump’ was the cliff top where the local Blackfoot tribe encouraged buffalo to run to their death, before using the carcasses for food, clothing and tools.
-Learn about the history of the Blackfoot people with an exclusive behind-the-scenes tour.
+Learn about the history of the Blackfoot people with a behind-the-scenes tour.
 A quick lunch and then its on the road for two hours of Insta-worthy Rockies scenery, before arriving in Fernie, a classic alpine resort, backed by snow-tipped jagged peaks.
 A quick bag drop at your new hotel and it’s time for a livener at award-winning Fernie Brewing Co.
 Try out samples of the brewery’s best beers, before free time to explore Fernie’s quaint streets.
 Grab some dinner and – in true Canadian style – have a soak in the hot tub back at your hotel.Read more

 Kayak the mountain lakes

 This is a day to channel your inner adventurer as we embrace the great Canadian tradition of canoeing.
-Headed up by a local canoe guide, you and your fellow Flashpackers will head off on a morning of paddling along serene rivers, with only the views and wildlife for company.
-Your final route will depend on the weather conditions and your group’s fitness but we’ll make sure we paddle away from the tourist routes and make for the quieter waterways, combining picturesque mountain panoramas, endless photo opportunities and an abundance of fauna.
+Headed up by a local canoe guide, you and your fellow Flashpackers will head off on a morning of paddling through serene lakes, with only the views and wildlife for company.
+Your final route will depend on the weather conditions and your group’s fitness but we’ll make sure we paddle away from the tourist routes and make for the quieter spots, combining picturesque mountain panoramas, endless photo opportunities and an abundance of fauna.
 Speaking of which, keep your eyes peeled for turtles, crawfish and several species of water fowl.
 After lunch, you can spend your afternoon pottering about Fernie’s town centre.
 Alternatively, you could swim in a glacial lake, head off for an alpine hike or feel your adrenaline spike on the local mountain bike trails.Read more

 Bathe in Lussier’s hot springs